 The apartment building has a name.
 Any guesses?

 The residents are Bengalis, the dominant group in the neighborhood today.

 The ethnic shift has been almost total.
-Less than a block away, and close to the light-colored London Muslim Center is the old Fieldgate St. Great Synagogue, rebuilt in 1950 but first built in 1899.
+Less than a block away, and close to the light-colored London Muslim Center is this, the old Fieldgate St. Great Synagogue, built in 1899 and rebuilt in 1950.

 The foundation stone was set by Charles Rothschild, and the first president was the banker Samuel Montagu.